cAmm17/3d-cellular-automata-engine/readme.md

 This project was built in visual studio on Windows 10, so installation and run instructions are geared towards this system.

+# Additional Credits:

+Both the [Shader loading functions](https://learnopengl.com/Getting-started/Shaders) and the [Camera functions](https://learnopengl.com/Getting-started/Camera) were heavily referenced from [Learn Open Gl's tutorials](https://learnopengl.com/) by Joey de Vries.
+Please check these tutorials out if you are interested in learning more about open gl.

+All other code aside from mentioned credits and specifications are mine.

 # Installation and run instructions

 To run this project, simply run the precomipled build.
 Note that the simulation starts paused, so you'll need to press the u key to start it.